-I have audited the consolidated financial statements of New Brunswick Highway Corporation (the Entity), which comprise the consolidated statement of financial position as at March 31, 2020, and the consolidated statements of operations, change in net debt, change in accumulated surplus, and cash flow for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+I have audited the consolidated financial statements of New Brunswick Highway Corporation (the Entity), which comprise the consolidated statement of financial position as at March 31, 2021, and the consolidated statements of operations, change in net debt and change in accumulated surplus, and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2020, and the results of its operations, changes in its net debt, changes in its accumulated surplus, and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In my opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Entity as at March 31, 2021, and the results of its consolidated operations, changes in its net debt and changes in its accumulated surplus, and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.